 , It was next to 1985 Gumpoldskirchen

-an independent winegrowing area.
-It was only in 1772 that the production of red wine started.
-The first red grape variety was Blue Portuguese
+an independent wine-growing region.
+It wasn't until 1772 that the production of red wine started.
+The first red grape was Blue Portuguese

 , which became known here under the synonym Vöslauer (also Badener).
-Here lies the winery of the house Schlumberger
+This is where the house winery is located Schlumberger

-with the famous and historically significant vineyard Goldeck
+with the famous and historically significant reindeer Goldeck

-, This company is the birthplace of the first Austrian sparkling wine in 1850, white pressed from Blue Portugal.
-The pioneer of viticulture planted the first Austrian vineyards with Cabernet Sauvignon, Cabernet Franc and Merlot.
-The approximately 300 hectares of vineyards with mostly calcareous soil in Bad Vöslau are today 75% planted with red grape varieties.
+, This company is the birthplace of the first Austrian sparkling wine in 1850, made from blue Portuguese.
+The wine-growing pioneer created the first Austrian vineyards with Cabernet Sauvignon, Cabernet Franc and Merlot.
+The approximately 300 hectares of vineyards with mostly lime-rich soil in Bad Vöslau are now 75% planted with red grapes.